eekarabiyik/twist/README.md

 Constructing the families:
 - There is now a function "FindAllFamilies" that computes the families up to a genus associated to a fixed congruence subgroup.
+- With the recent updates, the code is now much faster.
+Some data for fine families and universal elliptic curves has been added.
+A final functionality of computing Universal Elliptic Curves will be added.